 Secondly, sponges are still used due to a lack of knowledge.
 The vast majority of car owners have no idea how much damage they’re causing to their paintwork every time they use a sponge to wash it.
 If more people knew, I don’t think sponges would be nearly as popular.

 Finally, sponges are used because they are super cheap.
 They cost less than a dollar so a lot of people choose to use them anyway.
-However, if you want your car to be well protected, and look shiny, then you definitely should pay an extra few dollars for microfiber.
+However, if you want your car to look shiny, then you definitely should pay an extra few dollars for microfiber.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about making your car look its best.